3bdul1ah/game-controller/README.md

 # Latency test
 From: https://github.com/hui6075/mqtt-bm-latency.git
-The `mqtt-bm-latency` tool you are using, which is designed for measuring MQTT broker latency it primarily focuses on measuring the time it takes for MQTT messages to be forwarded by an MQTT broker.
+The `mqtt-bm-latency` tool, which is designed for measuring MQTT broker latency it primarily focuses on measuring the time it takes for MQTT messages to be forwarded by an MQTT broker.

 Command Line: